-Please Note: As of January 1, 2016 eligible candidates may sit for the NBE up to three times in one calendar year.
+Please Note: As of January 1, 2016 eligible candidates may sit for the NBE up to three times in one year period.
 Candidates must wait 90 days before taking a failed section of the NBE.

 1. Review the NBE Candidate Handbook carefully.
 As an exam candidate, you must agree to its terms and conditions.